 So if you want to make sure your bamboo baby clothes are free from harmful substances, look for Oeko-Tex 100 certified bamboo baby clothes.

 ‘Bamboo grows super fast and don’t need pesticides to protect the plant as Bamboo is naturally antibacterial.
 Also, bamboo doesn’t need much water to grow big and strong what makes bamboo an excellent plant in regards to sustainability to make luxurious soft baby clothes.’

 What other fabrics can be used to certify for Oeko-Tex 100?

-Good question, and pretty much any products containing fabric can apply for an Oeko-Tex 100 certification, as long as there are no harmful chemicals used in the product.
+Good question, and pretty much any product containing fabric can apply for an Oeko-Tex 100 certification, as long as there are no harmful chemicals used in the product.

 The experts from the Oeko-Tex institute will inspect the product to ensure they are safe for humans.

-To qualify for the certification, the tested product has to be free of regulated and non-regulated substances.
+To qualify for the Oeko-tex certification, the product has to be free of regulated and non-regulated substances.

 The list of dangerous substances is updated once a year by the experts of the Oeko-Tex institute.

 Another exciting brand that uses Oeko-Tex 100 certification for their kids and baby clothes is a small Canadian brand.

 This brand uses mainly jerseys for their garments and a small percentage of Spandex, and they are Oeko-Tex certified across their whole brand, which is fantastic.